-Costs of promotion and advertising are expensed as incurred and amounted to \$40,941 during the year end December 31, 2022.
+Costs of promotion and advertising are expensed as incurred and amounted to \$69,079 and \$40,941 during the years ended December 31, 2023 and 2022, respectively.

 Use of Estimates

 The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosure of contingent assets and liabilities, and the reported amounts of revenues and expenses.
 Actual results could differ from those estimates.